 Canadian citizens may qualify for student financial aid through their home province to study at NBSS.
 Please visit the Canadian government's CanLearn website here to learn about student loans and grants, and to see if we’re an approved institution in your province.
 The NBSS CanLearn school code is MPTU.

-All full-time courses at the School qualify for veterans’ educational benefits through the Montgomery G.I.
+Full-time courses at the School qualify for veterans’ educational benefits through the Montgomery G.I.
 Bill, Chapter 30 and the Post-9/11 G.I.
 Bill, Chapter 33.
 To begin receiving your benefits, please send a copy of your Veterans Administration (VA) Certificate of Eligibility to our Financial Aid Office.

 To apply for veterans’ education benefits, please complete the Veterans Online Application for Benefits (VONAPP) here, or call the VA at 888-442-4551.